Moein-MohammadAli/Secure-file-Sharing/README.md

 ***\*** Note that we need to have python3.7 installed before we try for creating virtual environment*

 After running above commands, server is running.
-But we can use **docker**, too. just replace container_name wit
+But we can use **docker**, too.
 ```
 docker build -t nginxt .